Health is the best investment you can make in 2023

 Most of us carry more inches around the middle than we’d ideally like and worry about the long-term health risks that can come with being overweight.
-And with COVID-19, excess weight is a co-morbidity that can dangerously worsen outcomes for those infected.
+And as COVID-19 painfully taught us, excess weight is a co-morbidity that can dangerously worsen outcomes for those dealing with serious health issues.

 Yet most New Year’s weight loss attempts meet with failure, usually after only a few weeks.
 The truth is: dropping unwanted pounds and keeping them off is hard.

 BUT….it’s doable.
 In fact, the pathway to achieve a healthy bodyweight is surprisingly straightforward.
 It just requires disciplined commitment.
 Weight loss programs overwhelmingly fail because of psychological reasons or misinformation.
 If you pick a program based on good science — and keep your mind right while pursuing it — positive results are inevitable.

 In this article, which builds on previous advice I’ve written on the topic, I’m going to recount my own experience (with evidence for you to judge) with finally losing the pounds that had for years stubbornly refused to leave my middle.
 The keys to my success weren’t complicated nor expensive.
 And I firmly believe that anyone, regardless of age or situation, can deploy them to similar results.

 For those wondering whether they should believe me, take a look at the Before and After pictures below: